 Jesus fed the 5,000 and now the people want to follow Him for the miraculous signs He performs.
 For those chasing miracles, Jesus reminds them to instead follow hard after eternal life by believing Jesus (resting their entire life in Him, John 6:26-29).
-Then He reveals Himself as the One who provides the principal “staple” of life, filling our deepest spiritual hunger (“I am the Bread of life,” John 6:35).
+Then He reveals Himself as the One who provides the principal “staple” of life, satisfying our deepest spiritual hunger (“I am the Bread of life,” John 6:35) and quenching our inner thirst (see John 6:35b plus the woman at the well in John 4).
 Jesus ministered to the crowds but focused His time on training up His disciples because He knew how fickle humanity is (John 6:60-71).

 2. The Crowds Are Blind in John 8:2-12+13-59:

 What a fascinating encounter of how blind self-righteous people can be, especially the religious (8:2-11).
 Notice the gentle, yet uncompromising way, that Jesus met the woman caught in adultery.
 Jesus reaches out to those who have pridefully deceived themselves that how they see life is right.
 He simply says, “I am the Light of the world” (John 8:12).
-He invites them in with the promise that His disciples will not walk in moral darkness, put provides purpose and direction.
+He invites them in with the promise that the lives of His disciples will no longer be shrouded in moral darkness.
+Jesus provides insight for our deep-down questions, providing s purpose and direction.
 Read the rest of John for a fascinating, bedrock description of true disciples (John 8:31-32) and how He answers His critics.

 4. The Crowd Needs Tender Touch and Protection in John 10:2-39:

 “I am the Good Shepherd” (John 10:11,14).
 Jesus is the only One who gives life with tender touch, care and security.
-Carefully read John 10:27-30 for a glimpse into His relationship with His people.
+Carefully read John 10:27-30 for a glimpse into His relationship with His people (or add Psalm 23).

 5. Two of Jesus’ Favorites Mourn and the Crowd Looks on in John 11:1-44:

 “I am the Resurrection and the Life.”
-Jesus breaks the power of death and provides authentic life.
+Jesus breaks the power of the chains of death and provides authentic life.